 Allison serves as general counsel to the Bay Area Water Supply and Conservation Agency (BAWSCA), a special district formed by special legislation drafted by Hanson Bridgett attorneys, which represents the interests of 24 cities and water districts, and two private utilities, that purchase water wholesale from the San Francisco regional water system.
 Allison recently served as Issuer's Counsel to BAWSCA's inaugural issuance of $336 million in both taxable and tax-exempt bonds to finance the prepayment of capital debt owed to the City and County of San Francisco.

 Allison also has significant experience with resource recovery and waste reduction projects and solid waste franchise agreements.
-She serves as special counsel to a city that owns its own materials recovery and compositing facility and serves as special solid waste counsel to special districts and cities that contract out for collection, composting and disposal services.
+She serves as special counsel to cities that own their own materials recovery and compositing facilities and special districts and cities that contract out for collection, composting and disposal services.

-Allison is past chair and current member of the firm's pro bono committee and is a member of the Lawyer's Committee for Civil Rights of the San Francisco Bay Area.
+Allison is past chair of the firm's pro bono committee and is a member of the Lawyers' Committee for Civil Rights of the San Francisco Bay Area.

 "Analysis of the San Francisco Ballot Measure to Drain Hetch Hetchy Reservoir," Association of California Water Agencies, Region 5 (June 2012)

 "Water Rate Flexibility Options under Proposition 218," Bay Area Water Supply Management Representatives (October 2011)

 Government Ethics: AB 1234 Compliance Training (2006 - Present)

 "Recent Developments in Solid Waste Law," County Council Hazardous Materials and Solid Waste Fall Study Section Conference (October 2009)

 "Using Policy to Set Community Goals: Sustainability Achievements," California Resource Recovery Association (August 2008)